-I’ve been writing stories and making computer games since I was ten.
+I’ve been writing stories and making computer games since I was a boy.

 I read my way through the children’s section of my local library and into the adult’s without any obvious transition.
 I’m sure that many of the things I read were inappropriate for my age, but they were never inappropriate for my imagination.